Applications eligible for public speaking

 How do I register to speak?

-You will need to register your interest to speak on a planning application by phone, no later than midday on the previous Thursday before the meeting for area sub committees or Friday for planning committees.
+You will need to register your interest to speak on a planning application by phone or using the register to speak form, no later than midday on the previous Thursday before the meeting for area sub committees or Friday for planning committees.
 Please call 01372 474474 to register, lines open midday on Monday one week before the meeting for area sub committees and midday on Tuesday one week before planning committees.

 How many people are allowed to speak?